Scalable physical source-to-field inference with hypernetworks: Background

-where the indices $i,j$ run pairwise over the Cartesian coordinates $x,y,z$.
-That is, the matrix $\mathbb{D}$ is a purely \emph{geometric} object.
+where the indices $i,j$ run pairwise over the Cartesian coordinates $x,y,z$ and $\delta_{ij}$ is the Kronecker delta, which is equal to 1 if the indices are equal and 0 otherwise.
+The matrix $\mathbb{D}$ is a purely \emph{geometric} object.
 The total field at $\mbf{r}$ is then the superimposed contribution integrated over the spatial extent of the source.

 For a \textit{uniformly} magnetised source, like a permanent magnet or a magnetic domain, the magnetisation $\mbf{M}_0$ is constant across the object, and so the magnetic field vector at (a single) $\mbf{r}$ is given by